shenyichong/alphafold3-architecture-walkthrough/README.md

-# Detailed AlphaFold 3 Algorithm Analysis
+# AlphaFold 3, Demystified: A Comprehensive Technical Breakdown of Its Architecture and Design

 by Yichong Shen